abcorrea/powerlifted/autoresearch.md

 - Behavior-preserving only (see contract above).
 - C++17; keep the code style of the surrounding files.
+- **No new dependencies.** Only the C++ standard library and the deps already vendored in-tree (`src/search/parallel_hashmap/`) are allowed. **No boost, no other third-party/system library.** boost headers happen to live in `/usr/include`, so `#include <boost/...>` compiles with no CMake/link change and the *build* will not catch it — but it is NOT a project dependency.
+  `autoresearch.checks.sh` runs `autoresearch.guard.sh`, which fails on any external include; treat that failure like any other check failure (revert).
+  If a win genuinely needs a container the stdlib lacks (e.g. a small-buffer- optimized vector), **vendor a minimal single-header implementation into the repo** (the way phmap is vendored) — never `#include <boost/...>`.
 - Simpler is better: removing code while holding the metric is a win; ugly complexity for a tiny gain is a discard.
 - One experiment at a time; finish (commit or revert) before starting the